Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Comparing values in two arrays

-`Arrays.equals()` determines whether two arrays have the same set of values:
+The method `Arrays.equals()` determines whether two arrays have the same set of values:

 ```java
 String[] arrVar1 = { "hello", "and", "good", "morning" };